2002 Placentia train collision: Crash

 Metrolink Train No. 809 was scheduled to follow Burlington Northern Santa Fe's San Bernardino Subdivision, making stops at Riverside–La Sierra, Corona–North Main and Corona–West before entering Metrolink's Olive Subdivision at Atwood Interlocking (Control Point Atwood) to head south to Anaheim Canyon station.
 Approaching the interlocking from the east, Train No. 809 was displayed a "diverging clear" signal to proceed onto the Olive Subdivision.

-Approaching the interlocking from the east, Burlington Northern Santa Fe Train #5340 was displayed an "approach" signal at CP Basta (around seven miles from CP Atwood).
+Approaching the interlocking from the west, Burlington Northern Santa Fe Train #5340 was displayed an "approach" signal at CP Basta (around seven miles from CP Atwood).
 This "approach" signal indicated that the train needed to slow to 30 mph to prepare to stop ahead.

 Around two miles before the interlocking, Train #5340 was displayed another "approach" signal.
 While the engineer recalled having heard his conductor call out the signal as "clear" and having verbally acknowledged this, he later told investigators that he had not seen the signal himself and had relied on the word of his conductor.
 Both the engineer and conductor proceeded under the belief that they had a "clear" signal and the engineer returned the train to its normal operating speed of 49 mph.

 As Train #5340 approached CP Atwood, the crew noticed that the signal ahead was displaying "stop" and that Metrolink Train No. 809 was directly ahead on the same track.
 The engineer immediately placed the train in emergency braking mode, however by then it was too late for the nearly mile-long train to stop short of the interlocking.

 At nearly the same time, the engineer of Metrolink Train No. 809 (who was alone in the cab at the time) noticed Train #5340 approaching directly ahead on the same track.
 The engineer placed Train No. 809 in emergency and ran out of the cab and through the train, yelling for passengers to brace themselves.

 Train No. 809 – which had been traveling at 25 mph to proceed onto the diverging track – quickly came to a stop short of the interlocking.

 When it became clear to the crew of Train #5340 that a collision was inevitable, they jumped clear of the locomotive.
 Twelve seconds later Train No. 809 was struck head-on by Train #5340, which by then was traveling at around 23 mph.
 The crash occurred adjacent to the Richfield Road grade crossing.
 The force of the collision drove Train No. 809 backwards an estimated 243 feet and partially derailed the leading passenger car.

 The collision was partially captured on video by a security camera at a nearby commercial storage facility.